krambuhl/rogain-tree-utils/README.md

 ## splitTree(trees, match)

-Splits an array of trees at matching element.
+Splits an array of trees at matching tree.

 ___trees___